-The Red Cross has developed a fact sheet on the essential items to consider when packing your emergency kit.
+The Red Cross has developed a checklist with suggested items to include in your emergency kit.

-- All approved providers are required to undertake risk assessments relevant to their service premises (under Regulation 97 of the Education and Care Services National Regulations).
+- All approved providers are required to undertake risk assessments relevant to their service premises (regulation 97).

-- Your risk assessment is the cornerstone to your plan.
-It identifies the hazards and potential threats specific to your service and provide a framework to prepare, manage and reduce those risks.
+- Your risk assessment is the cornerstone of your plan.
+It identifies the hazards and potential threats specific to your service and provides a framework to prepare, manage and reduce those risks.

-- Family Day Care service providers should complete a risk assessment specific to each residence, venue and principal office.
+- FDC service providers should complete a risk assessment specific to each residence, venue and principal office.
 This assessment should consider the unique location of each premise to identify hazards and their associated risk levels.
 The risk assessment should be conducted on all proposed emergency evacuation routes and assembly areas.

 - A hazard is anything that has the potential to harm children or staff at your service.
 This can include fires, floods or unauthorised intruders.